ArashLab/CAP/README.md

+# CAP is under construction.
+It will be ready soon.
 # Cohort Analysis Platform (CAP)

-Think of the concept of Infrastructure as Code (IaC) used in the cloud environment.
-The infrastructure is described.
-The cloud provids the infrastructure.
+Think of the concept of `Infrastructure as Code` used in the cloud environment:

+You describe the infrastructure `--->>>` The cloud provids the infrastructure

-CAP uses the same concept to provide genomic cohort analyses.
-The analysis is described.
-CAP executes the analysis.
+CAP uses the same concept to provide genomic cohort analysis:

+You describe the analysis `--->>>` CAP executes the analysis

-The isolation between the description and the execution of the analysis simplifies maintenance of the analysis pipeline and opens the path to implement serverless analysis in the future.
+The isolation between the description and the execution of the analysis simplifies maintenance of the analysis pipeline.
+Furthermore, it opens the path to Cohort Analysis as a Service (CAS) in the future.

-The [Tutorial](docs/Tutorial.md) page is a quick walk through to get started with CAP.
-## What is Cohort Analysis
+## What is Genomic Cohort Analysis
-Genomic cohort consists of genetic variations of a number of samples compared to a reference sample.
-Common analyses include:
-- Clustring (PCA) to predict ethnicity
-- Association analysis to identify genetic variants relevant to a phenotype ()
-- Sex imputation
-- Rare variant analysis
-- Polygenic risk score

-We aim to expand CAP beyond its title in the future (i.e. RNA seq).
+Simpley, a genomic cohort is a massive table of thousands of samples (i.e. humans) and tens of millons of features (genomic variants).
+There are clinical attributes for each sample such as ethnicity and gender and genomic attributes for each variant such as if the variant located in a gene or affect a protein structure.

+And here is where the analysis begins.
+There are endless questions to ask.
+- Can we cluster samples by their genome?
+- What are underlying distributions?
+- Can we compute the risk of a particular disease based on genetic data?
+- What part of the genome is responsible for a disease?

+Answering one question a the time we are unlocking the secrets of the genome.

+`We are leaving in the eara where life decode the life.`

 ## How the Analysis is Described
 The analysis is described in a YAML (or JSON) file refered as `Analysis File`.
 To know more read [CAP Architecture](docs/CAP_Architecture.md) and [Analysis Specification](docs/Analysis_Specification.md).